RedHatPerf/ocp4-scalelab/README.md

 A while after this finishes you should see them up in `oc get node`.

+If you don't see the `csr`s, install worker again.
+Possibly once more.
+You'll get lucky, eventually.

 It's possible to install further workers using the same approach even after the 24-hour certificate expiration limit the documentation mentions; that's probably limiting only the master bootstrap (make sure the bootstrap node is down when installing workers after the limit).

 I haven't tested [adding RHEL workers](https://docs.openshift.com/container-platform/4.1/machine_management/adding-rhel-compute.html) yet.